 People say, “Times heals all wounds” and I’m not sure I believe it.
 Even now, as it’s been 25 years, the scars are still there.
 There will always be a wound in my heart that was created when Joshua Caleb’s spirit left this world.
 It doesn’t hurt the same though.

 It’s a scar now.
-You know how a scar feels after the wound has healed?
+Do you know how a scar feels after the wound has healed?
 There remains a numbness, but I can touch it and it doesn’t hurt as bad as it did in the beginning.
 My body remembers it though.
 So sometimes, when I tell his story, or when I think about it, my emotions come.
 It’s still not the same brokenness though.
 I love my story now.
 I love Joshua Caleb’s story…now.
 I’ll be the first to admit that it took me a long while to get there.

-Better yet, I love that God is giving me an opportunity to touch someone else through a testimony of what He did for us.
+Better yet, I love that God is giving me an opportunity to touch someone else through my testimony of what He did for us.
 And I love that I can see the good that came from such a heart-wrenching experience.

 I kind of feel like I’ve always known that hard times produce good things if you allow it.
 From the time I was 12 or 13, following the divorce of my parents, I clung to the verses in James 1:2-4 (ESV).